 \subsection{Conditional Audio Generation}

-Controllable generation has emerged as an important area in audio synthesis, enabling users to guide generative models with specific constraints or conditions to produce desired outcomes~\cite{controlnet}.
+Conditional generation has emerged as an important area in audio synthesis, enabling users to guide generative models with specific constraints or conditions to produce desired outcomes~\cite{controlnet}.
 Text-driven audio generation has gained significant attention.
 AudioGen~\cite{audiogen} employs a conditional language modeling pipeline that generates audio waveforms directly.
-AudioLDM~\cite{audioldm} employs the Contrastive Language-Audio Pretraining~(CLAP)~\cite{clap} model to derive the embeddings of audio and text, and the use them as conditions to guide the training and inference of the latent diffusion model or audio generation.
-Specifically, Audio is trained to generate feature representations of target audio within the latent space, followed by a variational autoencoder~(VAE) decoder to reconstruct the spectrogram from the latent representation, finally using a vocoder to reconstruct the waveforms from the spectrogram.
-Make-an-Audio develops a pseudo-prompt enhancement strategy to generate extra audio-caption pairs with large-scale compositions to alleviate the data scarcity problem.
-Tango~\cite{tango} uses a structure similar to Audio, but replaces the CLAP model with a FLAN-T5~\cite{t5}.
+AudioLDM~\cite{audioldm} employs the Contrastive Language-Audio Pretraining~(CLAP)~\cite{clap} model to generate the embeddings of audio and text.
+These embeddings are then used as conditions to guide the training and inference of the latent diffusion model for audio generation.
+Specifically, AudioLDM is trained to generate feature representations of target audio within the latent space, followed by a variational autoencoder~(VAE) decoder to reconstruct the spectrogram from the latent representation.
+Make-an-Audio~\cite{makeanaudio2} develops a pseudo-prompt enhancement strategy to generate extra audio-caption pairs with large-scale compositions to alleviate the data scarcity problem.
+Tango~\cite{tango} uses a structure similar to AudioLDM, but replaces the CLAP model with Flan-T5~\cite{t5}.

 Due to the diversity of the training dataset~\cite{audioset,audiocaps,wavcaps}, these previous methods allow the model to generate highly diverse samples for the same prompt.
-However, these models are not designed for CTTA tasks and often struggle to generate content from user preferences~\cite{reaudioldm}, which is the problem to be addressed in this paper.
+However, these models are not designed for CTTA tasks and often struggle to generate content in terms of user preferences~\cite{reaudioldm}, which is the problem to be addressed in this paper.